pieroguerrero/pieroguerrero/README.md

 ### Hi there, I'm Piero 👋

-With +11 years experience as IT professional, I am Software Engineering with a BSc. in Computer Science and an MSc. in Project Management.
+With +11 years experience as IT professional, I am Software Engineering with a BSc. in Computer Science and a MSc. in Project Management.

 I started my career as Software Developer, then I decided to go through the managerial path in positions such as Business Analyst, Scrum Master, Product Manager and IT Solutions Manager.
 However, my geek spirit called many times so i decided to start several technology entrepreneurship.